Lazarius2160/Projet_P5_Trousseau_Camba/Test_ardupilot.md

 ## Using Gazebo as an external simulator :
-When the first part worked fine I tried to add Gazebo to my simulation.
+Once the first part worked fine, I tried to add Gazebo to my simulation.

 ### Installation :
 To use Gazebo as an external simulator.
 I used this [tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html) which went smoothly and I was able to take off.

 ### Testing :
-Now that I could test with Gazebo I had to :
+Now that I could test it with Gazebo I had to :
   - To launch it change the sim_vehicule in the first shell (ctrl+C and type this command) `sim_vehicle.py -f gazebo-iris --console --map`, open another shell and type `cd` then `gazebo --verbose worlds/iris_arducopter_runway.world`.
   - I select the drone on Gazebo and clicked on *follow* to better see where it was going.
   - Then I repeated the same steps except for the wind part (different way to do this), in Gazebo the RTL made it return to the last landing position.